ninal1811/apcsa-freedom-project/entries/entry02.md

 13  print(row["counter"])
 ```
 Line 1 gets data from CSV (Comma Separated Values library).
 Line 3 imports SQL so that it can be linked with Python.
 Line 5 creates a variable called db (database) and opens up the database.
 Line 7 creates a variable called title where it asks the user for a title while removing any whitespace with `.strip()`.
 Line 9 returns a list (rows) where `.execute()` takes in SQL command from the original Python.
 The SQL keyword `SELECT` is used to select data from a database where the data returned is stored in a result table.
 The SQL `*` is used to specify that the query should return all columns of the queried tables.
 The SQL keyword `WHERE` is used to filter records and extract records that fulfill a specified condition only.
 Line 11 grabs the first row from the rows that were executed.
 Line 13 prints out the row's first value.

+My next step would be to share the information I've gathered with my partner.
+During the upcoming winter break, I would like to consider connecting Python (from my partner) with SQL (what I've learned).
+In addition, this would strengthen my understanding of SQL and Python.

 _____
 ***SKILLS:***
 <br>